driscollh/opencap-offline/README.md

 * Go to the Zenodo archive: [https://doi.org/10.5281/zenodo.19325950](https://doi.org/10.5281/zenodo.19325950)
 * Download the `dependencies.zip` file.
 * Extract the contents directly into the empty `dependencies/` folder inside this project.
 This should result in three separate subfolders, one for each key dependency.
-* Extract the RTMPose.zip file directly into the main project folder.
-This should be titled "Blackwell_RTMPose", and contain a dependencies folder and mmcv folder.
+* Extract the `RTMPose.zip` file directly into the main project folder.
+This should be titled "Blackwell_RTMPose", and contain a `dependencies/` folder and `mmcv/` folder.

 ## Usage
 Once the environment is set up and the dependencies are in place, you can launch the local processing by running the main Python script in your environment: